mvolkmann/blog/src/lua.md

 Strings can be delimited with either single or double quotes.
 For example, `'Hello World!'` or `"Hello World!"`.
+This syntax is referred to as a "short literal string".

 Escaping certain characters by preceding them with a backslash changes how they are interpreted.